Free File Alliance

-The Free File Alliance is a group of tax preparation companies which operate a public-private partnership with the Internal Revenue Service (IRS) to provide free electronic tax filing services under the IRS Free File program to United States taxpayers meeting certain guidelines.
-The IRS stipulates filers must have an adjusted gross income (AGI) of $73,000 or less for tax year 2022 to qualify, but participating companies can set their own requirements and restrictions.
-The IRS Free File program is a compromise between the IRS and for-profit tax software companies that enables lower and middle-income filers to file their taxes for free while ensuring the IRS does not develop its own free-to-use tax software that would compete with private, for-profit tax software companies.
+The Free File Alliance is a consortium of tax preparation companies that operate a public-private partnership with the Internal Revenue Service (IRS) to provide free electronic tax filing services through the IRS Free File program for eligible United States taxpayers.
+To qualify for the program in tax year 2024, taxpayers must have an adjusted gross income (AGI) of $84,000 or less, as set by the IRS.
+However, participating companies may impose additional requirements and restrictions.
+The Free File program represents a compromise between the IRS and private tax software providers, allowing lower- and middle-income taxpayers to file their taxes at no cost while preventing the IRS from creating its own competing free tax preparation software.

 Free File Alliance is a 501(c)(4) organization registered as Free File, Inc., and based in Clifton, Virginia.
 Its executive director is Tim Hugo.
-While many of the Free File Companies offer free state income tax returns, some companies do charge additional fees of $10 to $30 to electronically file state returns.
+While many of the Free File Companies offer free state income tax returns, some companies do charge additional fees of $10 to $30 to electronically prepare state returns.

 As of the 2021 tax filing season, the two most used tax-filing software programs (TurboTax and H&R Block) no longer participate in the Free File program.
 With the two largest members of the Free File Alliance ending their participation in the Free File Program, there have been renewed calls for the IRS to develop and offer its own free tax-filing software to taxpayers.

+For tax-filing season 2024, the IRS announced a pilot of Direct File, where people can calculate and submit their federal taxes and some state taxes in partnership with select state tax agencies for free.
+This initiative came as a result of the two largest members of the Free File Alliance ending their participation as well as the 2022 Inflation Reduction Act, signed into law by President Joe Biden.

 Current Alliance members

-For tax year 2022, there were 7 participating Alliance members with the following requirements to qualify to use their software for free under the Free File program:
+For tax year 2024, there were 8 participating Alliance members with the following requirements to qualify to use their software for free under the Free File program: